AIDASoft/podio/doc/examples.md

 The resulting `std::array` can then be used in (auto-)vectorizable code.
 If less objects than requested are contained in the collection, the remaining entries are default initialized.

+### EventStore functionality

+The event store contained in the package is for *educational* purposes and kept very minimal.
+It has two main methods:

+    /// create a new collection
+    template<typename T>
+    T& create(const std::string& name);

+    /// access a collection.
+    template<typename T>
+    const T& get(const std::string& name);

+Please note that a `put` method for collections is not foreseen.

+### Object Retrieval

+Collections can be retrieved explicitly:

+    auto& hits = store.get<HitCollection>("hits");
+    if (hits.isValid()) { ... }

+Or implicitly when following an object reference.
+In both cases the access to data that has been retrieved is `const`.

+#### Python Interface

+The class `EventStore` provides all the necessary (read) access to event files.
+It can be used as follows:

+    from EventStore import EventStore
+    store = EventStore(<list of files>)
+    for event in store:
+      hits = store.get("hits")
+      for hit in hits:
+        ...